-They provide a nice bit of overlap with your main season tomatoes, and fill the void left when your determinate early season tomatoes stop producing.
+They provide a nice bit of overlap with your main season tomatoes and fill the void left when your determinate early season tomatoes stop producing.

-Tips for Late Season Tomatoes
+Tips for Late-Season Tomatoes

-Many of these late season varieties are ideal for those gardeners with a long growing season.
+Many of these late-season varieties are ideal for those gardeners with a long growing season.
 Gardeners with a short season may end up with frost before they're able to get a harvest from some of these varieties, so keep your first frost date in mind when choosing varieties.

 Late season varieties are planted at the beginning of the gardening season, right along with your main season tomatoes.
 They need plenty of time to mature.

 Tomatoes ripen 85 days after planting.
-The plants are indeterminate, and definitely need staking.
+The plants are indeterminate and definitely need staking.
 This is another American heirloom, bred in Minnesota.
 The flavor tends toward sweet rather than tangy

-The pink flesh and skin of 'Brandywine' has great flavor, and the sprawling, indeterminate plants produce reliably from late summer until first frost.
+The pink flesh and skin of Brandywine have great flavor, and the sprawling, indeterminate plants produce reliably from late summer until the first frost.
 The fruits are large, often up to a pound or more.

 These indeterminate tomatoes ripen about 90 days after planting.
 They are quite large -- one to two pounds, with pink flesh and skin.
-'Bull's Heart' is an oxheart-shaped Russian variety.
+Bull's Heart is an oxheart-shaped Russian variety.
 If you're a fan of more flesh and fewer seeds in your tomatoes, this would be a good one to try!

 These beautiful tomatoes are red, but turn purplish-brown at the shoulders when ripe.
 The flavor is complex, slightly smoky -- perfect eaten as-is or sliced into a salad.
 Some years, this seems to produce earlier than others, but it traditionally produces very well from late July through to frost.

-If you're looking for something a bit different, you must try 'Japanese Black Trifele.'
+If you're looking for something a bit different, you must try Japanese Black Trifele.
 Mahogany-shouldered fruits with a complex, smoky flavor on a fairly well-behaved plant -- what's not to love?
 You can even grow this one in containers if you are short on space, though they do better if you can give them a bit of staking.

-'Mortgage Lifter' 'Mortgage Lifter' was so named because the man who developed this variety sold them, and, the story goes, was able to pay off his mortgage from selling his huge tomatoes.
+Mortgage Lifter was so named because the man who developed this variety sold them, and, the story goes, was able to pay off his mortgage from selling his huge tomatoes.
 Whether that's true or not, this is definitely a variety you'll want to try in your garden.

 Yes, it's another pink tomato, but this is such a reliable producer that it's a great addition to your late season tomato selections.
 The one-pound fruits are nearly seedless, with lots of delicious tomato flavor.
 Harvest approximately 80 days after planting.
 Indeterminate.